JamesClonk/SimFeedback-AC-Servo.wiki-copy/Getting-Started.md

 Start to build the [electronics](./Electronics)

-Test the motors by connecting them to the Servo Driver (TODO link to “Test Motor with Servo Driver only”)
+[Test the motors](./Motor-Test) by connecting them to the Servo Driver.

 Install [SimFeedback](./SimFeedback)